Skip to main content

 You must place this order yourself, using your doctor’s prescription.
 Your doctor cannot order supplies for you.

-Medicare preventive services covered for people with diabetes
+Medicare preventive services for people with diabetes

 If you have diabetes, Medicare covers certain preventive services for you.
 Your doctor must write an order or referral for you to get some of them, including: